 Everything PDMSh has is the result of our own efforts and the support of our donors, benefactors, and ordinary caring people.
 Without government funding, from scratch.
 If it has worked out with PDMSh, then it’s possible!

 After all, we need a critical mass of “assembly points” such as #PDMSh to build a fundamentally better Ukraine worthy of those who gave their lives for it.
+Dedicated and daring teams ready to experiment, design, and implement the future.

 Patients have received medical treatment from PDMSh volunteer medics since 2014.